nick-allen21/Spo2-Mental-Health-Prediction/README.md

     ```sh
     pip3 install -r requirements.txt
     ```
-4. Upload with data of the following form
+4. Edit the data paths to process your data.
+Ensure your starting CSVs are in the correct form